MorganOnBass/docker-ocserv-saml/README.md

 ```

 ## Advanced Configuration:
 This container allows for advanced configurations for power users who know what they are doing by **mounting the /config volume to a host directory**.
 Users can then drop in their own certs and modify the configuration.
-The **POWER_USER** environmental variable is required to stop the container from overwriting routes, dns servers, and split-dns domains.
-Some of these features involve setting up site to site VPN links, User Groups, Proxy Protocol support and more.
+The **POWER_USER** environmental variable is required to stop the container from overwriting options set from container environment variables.
+Some advanced features include setting up site to site VPN links, User Groups, Proxy Protocol support and more.

 # Variables
 ## Environment Variables